1983 United Kingdom budget: Overview

-Howe described his final budget as one designed to "further the living standards and employment opportunities of all our people", and announced tax cuts that amounted to around £2bn for individuals and £750m (Note: about £m at 2021 prices) for industry.
+Howe described his budget as one designed to "further the living standards and employment opportunities of all our people", and announced tax cuts that amounted to around £2bn for individuals and £750m (Note: about £m at 2021 prices) for industry.
 This included an increase in personal allowances worth 14%, which was 8.5% higher than needed to keep pace with the rate of inflation, but income tax rates remained unchanged.
 Corporation Tax on the profits of small businesses was reduced by 2% to 38%, while the employers' national insurance surcharge was reduced from 1.5% to 1%.
 North Sea oil companies were granted tax relief worth around £800m, (Note: about £m at 2021 prices) which would be phased in over four years.
 There was an increase in Social Security benefits.
 Excise duty on beer was increased by 1p.
 There was also a 5p duty increase on a bottle of wine, a 25p increase on a litre of spirits, and a 3p increase on a packet of 20 cigarettes.